-Choose from a range including three foldaway bags, a small cabin trolley or a rucksack for the cabin as well as hold baggage options all made of lightweight materials to maximise the items you want to pack.
+Choose from a range including two sizes of foldaway cabin bags, two sizes of trolley cabin bags or a rucksack for the cabin as well as a foldaway wheeled holdall option all made of lightweight materials to maximise the items you want to pack.

 3. Only pack what you need – the tip here is to be ruthless.
 The aim is to carry as little as possible and to buy items you can find locally wherever you can.
 Clothing is where you can make a major hit – see note below.

 4. Packing techniques – there are three main schools of thought on packing techniques for small bags: rolling everything around a central item, folding everything into squares or bundling items around each other.